-By now, you’d probably realize that saddles come in all shapes and sizes.
+By now, you’d probably realize that road bike saddles come in all shapes and sizes.
 Add in different padding levels and materials and suddenly things become even more complicated.

 Specialized Power Pro